-- Communications Policy - Complaints and Communications Policy - Administration Strategy - Considered proposed amendments to the Funding Strategy Statement (FSS) and received an update on the 31/03/22 tri-annual valuation. - Reviewed the Fund's Governance Compliance Statement. - Considered the Fund's response to the DHLUC Pooling Consultation.
+- o Communications Policy - o Complaints and Communications Policy - o Administration Strategy - Considered proposed amendments to the Funding Strategy Statement (FSS) and received an update on the 31/03/22 triannual valuation. - Reviewed the Fund's Governance Compliance Statement. - Considered the Fund's response to the DHLUC Pooling Consultation.